-- 1. Snowy Hydro proposes to abolish the existing Snowy region, allocating Murray generation to the existing Victorian (VIC) region and Tumut generation to the existing NSW region.
-The proposal would abolish the VIC-Snowy and Snowy-NSW interconnectors, replacing them with a VIC-NSW interconnector. - 2.
-Macquarie Generation proposes to create two new pricing regions Northern Victoria (NVIC) and Southwest NSW (SWNSW), which divide the existing VIC and NSW regions.
-The proposal would abolish the Snowy region, allocating Tumut generation to the new SWNSW region and Murray generation to the new NVIC region.
-The proposal would also abolish the existing VIC-SNOWY and SNOWY-NSW interconnectors, replacing them with three new interconnectors: VIC-NVIC, NVIC-SWNSW, and SWNSW-NSW.
+- 1. The Abolition alternative would abolish the existing Snowy region, allocating Murray generation to the existing Victorian region and Tumut generation to the existing NSW region.
+The proposal would abolish the Victoria-Snowy and Snowy-NSW interconnectors, replacing them with a Victoria-NSW interconnector. - 2.
+The Split Snowy Region proposal would divide the existing Snowy region into two pricing regions - Murray and Tumut, creating a region boundary between Tumut and Murray generation.
+The proposal would also retain the existing interconnectors between the Victorian region and Murray generation and the NSW region and Tumut generation.
+The RRN in the Murray region will be at